briebug/ngrx-entity-schematic/README.md

 There are more specific commands that allow for individually running the above workflow.
 Those scripts can be found in the `./package.json`.

+### Test the schematic prompts

+run the launch command with any inline options

+    yarn launch

 ### Test commands

 The test command expects and entity name of `briebug` to test how the schematic runs inside the sandbox-app.
 Changing this script should require changes to the sandbox-app and understanding of the consequences.